*PYO Artist’s Statement

 The irony is that my perception differs more than ever from the rest of the art world, which has slipped far down an identitarian rabbit hole through which I don’t care to follow.
 But I am a middle-aged, self-taught, disabled outsider – I wasn’t about to get a show at Chisenhale anytime soon.

 I’m not sure any of that will help you to understand my work.
 But it might give you a sense of who I am.
 If there is one thing I could say that applies to all of my work, is that it has an unwavering commitment to honesty, authenticity, and to genuine truth-seeking.
 It does not seek to flatten complexity, nor finger-wag.
 It is whistle-blowing rather than tribal.
-My work, like my face, and my ideas, doesn’t seem to quite fit in the art world.
+My work, like my face, and my ideas, doesn’t seem to quite fit in this world, let alone in the art world.

 Alternative Statement: The Wankier Version

 Post-Alternative Statement: Come n Hear the Truth, Muthafucka